0. Head Over Heels - the single

 In the summer the US TV team came to Stockholm and recorded interviews with Agnetha, Frida, Benny and Stikkan for the forthcoming special "Freeze frame".
 Both Agnetha and Frida were talking about their solo projects, Stikkan about ABBA and Benny about music.
 Björn did not appear in the show.
 Agnetha was interviewed in Stockholm on the island Skeppsbron, Frida in the city center in Kungsträdgården, Stikkan at the office in Hamngatan 11 and Benny in the Polar Studios.
 The show was aired in 1983.

-One of the most famous ABBA videos was filmed on three locations: China Theatre, Tumba railway station and Arlanda airport outside Stockholm.
+One of the most famous ABBA videos was filmed on September 21st, 1982 on three locations: China Theatre, Tumba railway station and Arlanda airport outside Stockholm.
 This video was directed by Kjell Sundvall and Kjell-Åke Andersson.
 More info: go.to/ABBA related places

 Making of the video